soyart/webtools/README.md

 This means that, if you want to change `_header.html` and you want that change reflected in the `dist` folder, `ssg` will not proceed and your HTML files will stay the same with same header.
 Try this one for yourself:

-    $ ./genhtml.sh;
+    $ ./genhtml.sh; # New HTML files created
-	$ ./genhtml.sh;
+	$ ./genhtml.sh; # No HTML files created!

 The second call to `genhtml.sh` will never yield anything.
-This is because, when the first call is done, `.files` has been updated with the latest hash of the Markdowns.
+This is because, when the first call is done to `genhtml.sh`, the hash table in `.files` has been updated with the latest hash of the Markdowns.
 When the second call starts, `ssg` still sees that `.files` had not changed, and so it exits without doing anything.

 To make `ssg` create our website again, we must remove `.files`.
 We can do that manually, but it gets tiresome after a few websites.
-So that you do is you use `cleanup.sh` to take care of these deletetions for you.
+So that you do is you use `cleanup.sh` to take care of these deletetions for you, since string `.files` is already in the manifest (`cleanup.toRemove` array).

-First thing to do is to update `webtools.conf` by adding `.files` to `CLEANUP_PATTERNS` if it's not there already:

-    # webtools.conf
-	.
-	.
-	CLEANUP_PATTERNS=( '.DS_Store' 'lost+found' '.files' )
-	CLEANUP_EXCLUDES=( )
-	.
-	.

 Try doing just that by executing `cleanup.sh`: